No products in the cart.

 Youth House "Villa Paloma"

-Youth House “Villa Haydee” is located in Huamanga and is a semi-independent accommodation for Young women 17 to 23 years old.
-They can stay until they complete a technical or university degree or until their 23rd birthday.
+outh House “Villa Paloma” is located in Huamanga and serves as a semi-independent accommodation for young men aged 17 to 23.
+They can stay until they complete a technical or university degree.

-Our emphasis is on family living and we create an atmosphere that is similar to being at home.
-It is run by a nun of the “Presentacion de Maria” religious order who teaches them skills related to:
+Our focus is on creating a warm, family-like environment where they feel at home.
+The house is run by a nun from the Presentación de María religious order, who guides and teaches them skills related to:

 • Money matters